Skyscanner/backpack-android/CONTRIBUTING.md

  - Ensure CI runs the release workflow successfully
  - Once released verify the artifacts are available

+ The release workflow will also trigger our design docs publish.
+If successful, you should see your component changes at [skyscanner.design](https://skyscanner.design).

 ## Docs

 Run `./gradlew dokkaHtmlMultiModule` to generate API docs.
 Docs will be generated in the `dokka` folder.